2025 Rutgers Scarlet Knights football team

-The 2025 Rutgers Scarlet Knights football team represents Rutgers University as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
-The Scarlet Knights are led by 17th-year head coach Greg Schiano and play home games at SHI Stadium located in Piscataway, New Jersey.
+The 2025 Rutgers Scarlet Knights football team represented Rutgers University as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
+The Scarlet Knights were led by 17th-year head coach Greg Schiano and played home games at SHI Stadium located in Piscataway, New Jersey.
+Despite going 5-7, Rutgers received an invitation to play against Georgia Southern in the Birmingham Bowl, but declined.